Lars van der Laan

 About me

-I develop methods for debiased and efficient estimation using modern machine learning tools, including doubly robust inference, simplifying inference via automatic debiasing, inference after model selection, and estimation of heterogeneous treatment effects.
+My research focuses on causal inference, statistical learning, and semiparametric efficiency theory.
+I develop methods for debiased and efficient estimation with modern machine learning, including doubly robust inference, automatic debiasing, inference after model selection, and heterogeneous treatment effects.